gasiepgodoy/WDN-Models-and-Data-Sets/README.md

 # Citation
-Please cite one of the following papers if you use this code for your researches:
+Please cite one of the following papers if you use our content for your research:

 <pre><code>@inproceedings{tomazini2024graphleak,
   title={GraphLeak: A Realistic Dataset for Analyzing Leaks in Water Distribution Systems},